PascalReich/PascalReich/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=PascalReich&exclude_repo=CarGame,SimplyCooking)](https://github.com/anuraghazra/github-readme-stats)

+Unfortunately, some notable experience is captured in private respositories, like my work for [RTEClab](https://github.com/rteclab) and the real time task support for linux repo :/

 <!---
 PascalReich/PascalReich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.